 The original Mounted Patrol was called “Sheriff’s Posse”.
 The Posse was active from approximately the late 80’s to the early 2000’s.
-The members included the late Deputy Walter “Fuzz” Longan, Carl Hiner, Ken Willerton, Charley Shell, Alvie Morris, Deputy Bob Tillman and current Under-Sheriff Garry McKinnis.
+The members included the late Deputy Walter “Fuzz” Longan, Carl Hiner, Ken Willerton, Charley Shell, Alvie Morris, Deputy Bob Tillman and retired Under-Sheriff Garry McKinnis.
 It was common to see these gentlemen parking cars at the annual Payne County Fair and riding in the local parades.

 The Posse was renamed and re-established as the Payne County Mounted Patrol in late 2011.